datanav/docs/technical/tripletex-hubspot.rst

      - "string"

-Tripletex Department to Hubspot Company
+Tripletex Department to HubSpot Company
 ---------------------------------------
-Every Tripletex Department will be synchronized with a Hubspot Company.
+Every Tripletex Department will be synchronized with a HubSpot Company.

-Once a link between a Tripletex Department and a Hubspot Company is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Department and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Department and a Hubspot Company:
+The following properties are synchronized between a Tripletex Department and a HubSpot Company:

 .. list-table::
    :header-rows: 1

    * - Tripletex Department Property
-     - Hubspot Company Property
+     - HubSpot Company Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - departmentNumber
      - properties.description
      - "string"